ariebovenberg/whenever/docs/overview.rst

 Difference between times
 ~~~~~~~~~~~~~~~~~~~~~~~~

-You can subtract two :class:`~whenever.DateTime` instances to get a
+You can subtract two datetime instances to get a
 :class:`~whenever.TimeDelta` representing the duration between them.
 Aware types can be mixed with each other,
 but naive types cannot be mixed with aware types: